 It’s a nasty disease that got all the organic tomato growers in our area last summer.
 It gets every last plant.

-A few readers were worried about blight on their tomato plants when Rene discussed natural garden pest control.
+A few readers were worried about blight on their tomato plants when Rene discussed tomato and mint salad recipe.
 Since we haven’t discussed diseases in the garden yet, I’m interrupting Rene’s schedule and putting off the everything-canning-post for a week to tackle the problem for everyone.

 First, here was her answer: